DravenusRex/stalker-gamma-linux-guide/README.md

 You can message me on Discord, "Dravenus Rex#5373", please avoid asking GAMMA support for help, they do not currently support Linux, and can only do so much to help anyway.
 If you have any info to add to the guide; message me on Discord or make a pull request.

-As of November 15, 2022, the GAMMA installer uses powershell;
+As of November 29, 2022, the GAMMA installer uses powershell;
 As far as I know, <ins>there is not a way to run the installer on Linux.</ins>
 A few people have tried it with powershell for Linux, it has not worked so far.
+Grok has plans to rebuild the installer without powershell eventually.
 I recommend you boot up Windows (VM or otherwise) and install GAMMA there following the standard installation instructions, <ins>***CONFIRM IT WORKS***</ins>, including that the proper number of mods are enabled and that the game runs, and then copy the files over;
 Depending on how you choose to copy the files over, you may leave some behind in the process due to folder/file name lengths.
 An easy way to avoid this is by compressing before transferring, and then extracting in Linux.